foss-for-synopsys-dwc-arc-processors/embarc_mli/examples/tutorial_emnist_tflm/README.md

 ========================================================================
 This example shows how to convert EMNIST Tensorflow model into Tensorflow Lite Micro format and use it in embARC MLI application.

+ **Important notes:**
+ * Example doesn’t work for VPX configurations without guard bits as it produces incorrect results due to accumulator overflow during calculations.
-**Important note:** this example won't work with EM/HS platform.
+ * Example won't work with EM/HS platform.
 For EM/HS, please use [MLI 1.1 release version](https://github.com/foss-for-synopsys-dwc-arc-processors/embarc_mli/tree/Release_1.1/examples/tutorial_emnist_tflm).

 ## Requirements
 ---------------